NPS-DEEP/hashdb/doc/announce/announce_2.1.0.md

 ## Bug fix
 * The Windows installer is corrected to install to the 64-bit executable directory rather than to the 32-bit directory.

-* The count of items being processed in database manipulation commands involving multiple input databases is corrected to show the sum of the sizes of the input databases rather than just the size of the first input database.
+* The count of items being processed in the `add_multiple` command is corrected to reflect the sum of the sizes of the input databases rather than just the size of the first input database.

 # 2.0.1 Improvements over Version 2.0.0
 * A bug is fixed where on Windows systems, when importing more than 300 million hashes at once, some hashes are silently lost.